deerta0103/LMACV/README.md

-## This is the official implementation of the MATR model proposed in the paper (LMACV) with Pytorch.
+## This is the official implementation of the LMACV model proposed in the paper with Pytorch.